HtetthuAung283/vehicle-detection-and-tracking/README.md

 If 3 consecutive frames show a detection within a tolerance of 25 pixels from the anticipated position, then this detection is seen as a valid vehicle position.
 The anticipated position is calculated from the position of 3 consecutive frames.

+The code for detecting and tracking vehicles in videos can be found in line 204 of file lib/helper_vehicle_detection.py and in the class files lib/detection, lib/vehicle and lib/position.

+(left: thresholded areas (labels), right: resulting vehicle detections)

 ![Labels][image15]    ![Detection][image16]

 #### 4.6 Tracking

 Each detected vehicle position is reviewed in every frame.
 This is similar to the first detection of a vehicle - a position has to be confirmed within a radius of 25 pixels.
 If a vehicle cannot be confirmed on 2 consecutive frames, the vehicle is removed from the tracking object.

+The code for detecting and tracking vehicles in videos can be found in line 204 of file lib/helper_vehicle_detection.py and in the class files lib/detection, lib/vehicle and lib/position.

 #### 4.7 Result of Project Video